SouthwestAir/kleg/README.md

 ## 💻 CLI Usage

 Using kleg requires an active AWS CLI session.
-This is used to retrieve Schema Registry credentials from Secrets Manager and to invoke lambda functions.
+This is used to retrieve Schema Registry credentials from Secrets Manager and to invoke Lambda functions.
 Kleg will only work in AWS accounts where you have the required permissions--typically this will only be dev accounts, unless you have BreakGlass access.

 ### Commands

 Kleg offers three CLI commands:

 - `kleg generate`: Generates an encoded Kafka event
-- `kleg invoke`: Uses a previously-generated Kafka event to invoke a lambda
+- `kleg invoke`: Uses a previously-generated Kafka event to invoke a Lambda
 - `kleg` (default): Generates and invokes in one step

 The configuration values for each command are defined below.
 See the CLI Flags and Config File Values sections for specifics on how to set each value.
 If a value is set via CLI flags and the config file, the value from the CLI flag will be used.